Transcranial Magnetic Stimulation

 TBS at Pacific Psych Centers

 TBS is used either as a stand alone treatment, or in conjunction with other treatments such as rTMS and ketamine therapy.
 When combined with rTMS or ketamine therapy, the likelihood of remission is dramatically improved.
 Since TBS treatments take so little time, we can offer them at much lower cost than rTMS for patients that aren’t able to use health insurance for them.
-Out of pocket costs for TBS treatments are less than $200 on average.
-Additionally, because TBS treatments take only a few minutes, we are able to schedule several treatments per day, which can reduce the overall length of treatment by several weeks, making it a more convenient schedule than rTMS.
+Out of pocket costs for TBS treatments are $300 per session.
+Additionally, because TBS treatments take only a few minutes, we are able to schedule several treatments per day (for self-pay TMS only), which can reduce the overall length of treatment by several weeks, making it a more convenient schedule than rTMS.

 TBS and rTMS Share Several Benefits